-If the caller requires encryption but receives a 488 error response from the callee, the application should display a new error message in the user interface (UI) explaining to the user that the encryption could not be negotiated.
+If the caller requires encryption but receives a 488 error response from the callee, the application displays a new error message in the user interface (UI) explaining to the user that the encryption could not be negotiated.

-The 488 error response should contain a Warning header to indicate that encryption is required.
+The 488 error response contains a Warning header to indicate that encryption is required.
 The following is an example of a 488 error response.